Taioku/hyprlaif/README.md

 # Hyprlaif
-From Arch ISO to Hyprland, full personal guide to get hyprland up and going.
+From Arch ISO to Hyprland, full personal guide to get my hyprland setup up and going.

 In this guide i will be using:
 - [**Hyprland Wiki**](https://wiki.hypr.land/)